The Trossachs National Park is a very popular region North of Glasgow.

 - The drive from Aberfoyle, along the lochs and all the way to the Stronachlachar pier on Loch Katrine takes 30 min

 - The Road is in good condition.
-At the beginning there is one lane each way, and then it is a single track road
+At the beginning, it is one lane each way, and then it is a single-track road

 - Cafe and toilets at the Stronachlachar pier

 Planning a trip to Scotland?

 Check out my travel guide, that facilitates the planning of your Scotland road trip:

 - 15 maps to easily plan your itinerary